 Carbon dioxide is a common and versatile chemical that has many business uses.
 All of these uses take advantage of one or more of the major characteristics of this gas: inertness, reactivity, or its low freezing point.

-CO2 is used on a large scale as a shield gas for MIG/MAG welding, where the gas is used to protect the weld puddle against oxidation caused by the surrounding air.
+One of the most important uses of CO2 is when it is used as a shield gas for MIG/MAG welding, where the gas is used to protect the weld puddle against oxidation caused by the surrounding air.
 A mixture of argon and carbon dioxide is used to reduce the need for post-weld treatments.